edricantoine/connect4WithUI/README.md

 A game of Connect Four.
 AI uses minimax algorithm in order to play optimally.
 Now with a good UI!

+**CURRENTLY ONLY WORKS ON MAC.**

+**YOU MAY NEED TO INSTALL THE wxWidgets LIBRARY AS A TEMPORARY (!)
+WORKAROUND UNTIL I FIX ISSUES WITH EMBEDDING LIBRARIES WITHIN THE APP.**

 To compile, you need to have C++ on your machine.
 Then, navigate to the directory with the executable file, and run it.
 If that doesn't work, try (in the same directory) :